mborus/requirements-txt/readme.md

 Go with the defaults.
 (Do not select to add it on the Path, it's not necessary)

-👉 Note: Python 3.12 for Windows just got released and it will take a while for libraries to catch up.
+👉 Note: Python 3.12 for Windows recently got released and it will take a while for libraries to catch up.
+As of Nov 2023, `h3` and `aiohttp` are missing.
+If you can live without them, try the requirements_312_incomplete.txt on Python 3.12.0.

-As soon as I switch to 3.12 for Jupyter, I'll add an alternative requirements.txt.
 I'll keep the 3.11 version until the geo libraries are fully supported.